simplajs/simpla/README.md

 observer.unobserve();
 ```

+## Known Issues
+ - `find()` requests are not cache-busted properly, resulting in stale data after subsequent saves
+ - `remove()` can intermittently fail, and when it does it can cause all future requests to error out
+ - User auth token is not being persisted to localstorage on login

 ## Upcoming changes
-We expect further breaking changes to the API and SDK before final release, primarily in regard to data schema.
-We plan to replace UIDs with Paths, ie: `some.uid` becomes `/some/path`.
-This will make data much easier to reason about, and make querying more straightforward.
+We expect further breaking changes to the API and SDK before final release:

+- UIDs will be replaced with Paths, ie: `some.uid` becomes `/some/path`.
+This will make data models much easier to reason about, and make querying more straightforward.
+- Hashtracking is currently still handled by this SDK, it will be moved to the new `simpla-admin` element before release
+- The SDK currently imports its own polyfill for cross-browser Web Components support.
+This is fragile, and should be moved to userland (include CDN script tag to `webcomponents-lite.min.js` in standard install snippets)

 ## Testing and feedback
 Please test out the SDK and give us feedback!
 File issues for any bugs you find, or with interface problems/missing use-cases.
 It should be largely stable enough for ongoing testing, and we're in the process of converting the current Simpla elements (and simpla.io itself) to run on it before launching live.